eccentricOrange/DDBot/README.md

     **These additional arguments and the `PWMPins` argument are both compulsory.**

-    *  **maxPWM**
+    *  **maxSpeed**

-        This sets the maximum PWM value that will be written to the motors.
+        This sets the maximum speed value that will be written to the motors.
 This is useful if you want to limit the maximum speed of the robot.
 This value must be between 0 and 100.

     *   **adjustment**

-        This is a value between 0 and 1 that will be multiplied by the PWM value to produce a "slow" PWM value.
+        This is a value between 0 and 1 that will be multiplied by the speed value to produce a "slow" speed value.
 This is used to steer the robot without setting any motor to 0 and thus not stopping the robot.

     You set the direction and speed pins just like you would with the `DDBot` class.
-A similar philosophy is used for the additional `maxPWM` and `adjustment` arguments.
+A similar philosophy is used for the additional `maxSpeed` and `adjustment` arguments.

     ```cpp
     #include <ForwardDDBot.h>